 “The best areas to shop are Formosa Street with individual cafes and restaurants and along Clifton Gardens and Lauderdale Parade.

 “For such a small area, there is the benefit of two tube stations Warwick Avenue and Maida Vale on the Bakerloo Line.
 Paddington Station is a 15 min walk away or one tube stop.

 “Paddington Recreation Ground is a wonderful park with a running track, gym, café and tennis courts.”
 Karen, W9

 “I love wondering along the canal, popping into shops on Formosa Street and stopping for a coffee at Toast.
 Clifton Gardens is a wonderful place to browse and enjoy a delicious lunch.
 It’s all on our doorstep plus great transport links and schools.”Sarah, Warrington Crescent W9

-If you would like to find out how No Place Like Home Property Search can assist you in finding a property in Little Venice, please visit www.nplhome.co.uk or call +44 (0) 782 532 1564 to discuss your property search requirements.
+If you would like to find out how No Place Like Home Property Finders can assist with your Little Venice property search, please visit www.nplhome.co.uk or call +44 (0) 782 532 1564 to discuss your property search requirements.